Grevillea lissopleura

 Grevillea lissopleura is a species of flowering plant in the family Proteaceae and is endemic to a relatively small area of inland Western Australia.
 It is an erect shrub with linear leaves and clusters of white to cream-coloured flowers.

 Description

 Grevillea lissopleura is an erect shrub that typically grows to a height of 0.5–1.2 m.
 Its leaves are linear, 10–35 mm long and 1.0–1.2 mm wide, the edges rolled under almost to the midvein.
 The flowers are arranged in erect, sessile clusters on the ends of branches or in upper leaf axils on a woolly-hairy rachis 1–2 mm long.
 The flowers are white to cream-coloured, silky- to woolly-hairy on the outside, the pistil 7–8 mm long.
-Flowering has been recorded in August and the fruit is a oval follicle 6–9 mm long.
+Flowering has been recorded in August and the fruit is an oval follicle 6–9 mm long.

 Taxonomy

 Grevillea lissopleura was first formally described in 1986 by Donald McGillivray in his book, New Names in Grevillea (Proteaceae) from specimens collected in 1979.
 The specific epithet, (lissopleura), means "smooth rib", referring to the leaf veins.